 Electives are courses that students choose to take.
 By definition, they are not required.
-North East High School students are required to take nine credits of electives, two of which must be in the area of Arts and Humanities and .5 of Intro to Computers.
+North East High School students are required to take 9.5 credits of electives, two of which must be in the area of Arts and Humanities and complete the .5 computer requirement.